transatlantic-comppsych/fmriprep_qa_guide/README.md

 Rough draft of a guide for reviewing fmriprep's QA outputs.

+Before you start any further analysis you should go to the Error tab and see if there is any error reported and it says "No errors to report!"

 # Anatomicals
 ## Brain mask and brain tissue segmentation of the T1w